 Croydon Urban Mushrooms collects waste coffee grounds from local cafes and uses them as a substrate to grow delicious, healthy, gourmet oyster mushrooms – branded as Croydon Oyster mushrooms or Cr’Oysters.
-The mushrooms will then be sold to individuals or to food establishments to create income to re-invest in the business to make it sustainable and in the future operate with a surplus so that the environmental fair can be funded and also the many fantastic environmental groups in the borough can be given support.
+The mushrooms are then sold to individuals or to food establishments to create income to re-invest in the business to make it sustainable and in the future operate with a surplus so that other environmental and social projects can be funded and also the many fantastic environmental groups in the borough can be given support.

 INSTRUCTIONS FOR MUSHROOM KIT:

 Be patient and follow these steps for best results: